 One other significant change that the drafts record, is the alteration of: ‘1Weº shall not |avisit them |bvisit him come to |chis that lopp'sc| partyºb|a|, he decided, for he is not on our social list.1|’ (which appears in draft level 1), to: ‘We shall not come to that lopp's party, he decided |5possibly5|, for he is not on our social list.’
 The addition of the word ‘possibly’ removes any sense of authority from the Ondt’s speech (i.e. that these are the Ondt’s words): ‘who’, then, is speaking, and on what authority are these words reported?

 What this development demonstrates is that, very early on in the creation of this section, Joyce is interested in how voice relates to identity and the inner self.
-This theme is introduced from almost the beginning of the fable’s development, and indeed also right begore the fable begins, through a reference to the biblical tale of Jacob and Esau: ‘—I apologuise, Shaun began, but I would rather spinooze you one from the grimm gests of Jacko and Esaup, fable one, feeble too.’(414.16-18).
+This theme is introduced from almost the beginning of the fable’s development, and indeed also right before the fable begins, through a reference to the biblical tale of Jacob and Esau: ‘—I apologuise, Shaun began, but I would rather spinooze you one from the grimm gests of Jacko and Esaup, fable one, feeble too.’(414.16-18).
 In the tale of Jacob and Esau, Jacob tricks his father into naming him his heir by wearing goat furs to imitate his brother’s hirsute body.
 In the process of this deception, Isaac (the father) remarks: ‘The voice is Jacob’s voice, but the hands are the hands of Esau.’
 (Genesis 27.
 22).
 Despite this observation, Isaac blesses Jacob before he dies, determining his son’s identity not from his voice but from a less integral attribute.
 Isaac may make this decision because he perceives voice to be a more intangible object, disconnected on some level from the physical body that has produced it.
 Both Morton (through his concept of action at a distance) and Connor (through his argument that voice is the projection of the internal self to the external world) demonstrate the inaccuracy of such an assumption (if, indeed, such an assumption was made) by linking voice irrefutably to the object that generated it.
 Rebekah, Isaac’s wife and the mastermind behind Jacob’s deception, recognises the importance and connection between voice and identity as she tells her son to ‘obey only [her] voice’ (Genesis 27.
 13).
 Ultimately, Jacob betrays his true identity through his voice, just as (as this section will argue) the distinctive manner of the Ondt and the Gracehoper’s speech betrays or affirms their presence in the fable.